 This is sometimes easier said than done, you need to ensure you sell yourself and do it well.
 The person interviewing you will more than likely have your CV in front of them at the time of the interview so make sure you can elaborate on what is on your CV and if it makes it easier, have a copy in front of you too.

-When I had my interview, I was asked about my certifications, my degree and the result obtained in my degree.
+When I had my interview, I was asked about my certifications, my degree and the result obtained from my degree.

 Speak about Cisco:

 You will be asked what you know about Cisco and why you so desperately want to work for them, make sure you have the answers.
-Cisco want to see that you know more than just the name and that they manufacture hardware.
-You need to know about the current market and where Cisco are placing themselves within that, you need to know the challenges Cisco has recently faced and you need to know Cisco’s competitors at least for the job in which you are applying for.
+Cisco wants to see that you know more than just the name and that they manufacture hardware.
+You need to know about the current market and where Cisco is placing itself within that, you need to know the challenges Cisco has recently faced and you need to know Cisco’s competitors at least for the job for which you are applying for.

 This is an interview of a lifetime for me, I have worked with Cisco products and within Cisco as a contractor so I know a lot about Cisco and how they operate so when I was asked the question “What do you know about Cisco?”
 I made sure I went into detail about Cisco.
 I think the approach I took was to speak about WHAT Cisco was as a company, WHERE they are now in the market and where they want to be in the coming year.
 I also knew Cisco’s competitors for the services delivery team I applied for and I made sure I expressed my passion for wanting to work for such an organization.

-One thing I would like to mention is that I did extensive studying days before this interview and I wasn’t challenged on most of what I went over but one of my favorite saying is: I would rather be over prepared than under prepared.
+One thing I would like to mention is that I did extensive studying days before this interview and I wasn’t challenged on most of what I went over but one of my favourite sayings is: I would rather be over-prepared than underprepared.

 STAR method questions: